gmtsciencedev/scitq/docs/workflow.md

 - the kind of worker is set by the `flavor` argument available at Workflow or Step level: this is the same argument that is expected in `worker_deploy()` call that we have seen before.
 There is one novelty in v1.2, now even manually deployed worker have a flavor, which by default is `'local'`, but can be changed notably in `/etc/scitq-worker.conf` with `SCITQ_FLAVOR=...`
 (this value is overriden by the one in scitq database if it exists, so to change the flavor of a manually deployed worker, change its /etc/scitq-worker.conf and its scitq database value with `scitq-manage worker update -n ... -f <newflavor>`).
-- (new in v1.2.3) `flavor` can also start with `auto:...` and uses the protofilters syntax (see [protofilters](manage.md#using-protofilters-new-in-v123)), which offers more flexibility in terms of recycling, and adapt automatically to availability issues *if region is set to auto*,
+- (new in v1.2.3) `flavor` can also start with `auto:...` and uses the protofilters syntax (see [protofilters](manage.md#using-protofilters-new-in-v123)), which offers more flexibility in terms of recycling, and adapt automatically to availability issues *if region is set to auto* (which is now the default value in Workflow),
 - where to recruit is set by the `provider` and `region` parameters.
 If both of those are set, it triggers the possibility to deploy new workers (but it does not make that automatic), if either is missing, no new deploy will occur, but recycling an already present worker remains possible.
-- (new in v1.2.3) if `flavor` uses the new `auto:...` syntax, `region` and `provider` can be set to `auto`.
-This is strongly recommanded for `region`, as it will enable to adapt to `availability`, and not necessarily for `provider` where specifying `auto` may generate extra costs.
+As region is now preset to `auto`, specifying the provider decide wether the recruiter actively deploy or only recycle.
+- like `region`, `provider` can be set to `auto`.
+This has the benefit of bringing a maximal flexibility, notably when using `auto:...` as a `flavor` (as likely different providers have different names for flavors).
+Yet it gives less control on the different data flows, and it may generate extra costs due to egress/ingress transfers.
+In doubt it is recommanded to specify a provider (like ovh or azure) and avoid auto except in specific case (when very sparse instances are needed accross providers).

-The last thing to know is to specify how many workers are needed, which is computed using the following rules:
+The last thing to know is the number of needed workers, which is computed using the following rules:

-* There must be some Tasks with status `pending` for this Step (that is tasks not running yet, but with their requirements (a.k.a. `required_tasks`) fulfilled), also scitq know that each worker can do `Step.concurrency` tasks in parallel so basically `# pending tasks / Step.concurrency` is the right base figure,
+* There must be some Tasks with status `pending` for this Step (i.e. tasks not running yet, but with their requirements (a.k.a. `required_tasks`) fulfilled).
+Using the `Step.concurrency` which setup how many tasks in parallel are run, an initial (and maximal) number can be proposed: `# pending tasks / Step.concurrency`,
-* An upper limit is set to avoid renting half Azure or half OVH because the Workflow went berseck, this is the `Step.maximum_workers` attribute.

-This is the minimal setup, but there are several refinement:
+* This value is however capped by several figures:

-- First, the `Step.maximum_workers` can be set really high and a lower limit can be set with `rounds` or `tasks_per_worker` Step level attributes.
-Both attributes are syntaxic sugar to specify how long you would ideally wait, if it remains below the hard limit that is `Step.maximum_workers`: the `rounds` argument is how many time scitq will reuse the worker for this Step.
-So if `rounds=10` and `concurrency=10`, it means scitq will expect one worker per 100 tasks.
-In that case, specifying `rounds=10` is the same as `tasks_per_worker=100`.
+  - [mandatory] `Step.maximum_workers` is the upper limit to avoid an explosion of costs,
+  - [optional] the initial number can be devided with `Step.rounds` (e.g. the number of rounds of `Step.concurrency` tasks that each worker will do),
+  - [optional] when specifying `Step.tasks_per_worker` the initial number is replaced by `# pending tasks / tasks_per_worker` (up to `Step.maximum_workers`) (which is the same idea as above but expressed differently: if `concurrency` is 10, then `rounds=10` is equivalent to `tasks_per_worker=100`.
-- Second, scitq will always preferably recycle, that is reuse an available worker of the right kind, provided this worker has some spare possibilities from its previously attributed tasks (e.g. no more pending tasks in its previous batch).
+- Second, scitq will always preferably recycle, that is reuse an available worker of the right kind, provided this worker is partly idle.
 However you can force somehow this behaviour:

   - for instance if `Workflow.max_worklow_workers=Sum of Step maximum_workers`, then new worker deploy propability is maximal: as soon as a Task reaches the `pending` status, if a worker of the right `flavor` is not immediately available, a new Worker is deployed,
   - If `Worker.max_workflow_workers` is set to 0, then no new deploy will happen whatsoever, scitq will wait indefinitely that by chance a Worker of the right `flavor` becomes available.
   - An intermediate setup will trigger an initial and progressive recruitment up to `Worker.max_workflow_workers`, and then scitq will recycle these workers between the different Workflow steps (at least, those requiring the same `flavor`).

-### Recruiter objects

-Recruiter objects are the low level objects implementing the recruitment rules of Workflow.

-A Recruiter is attached to a `batch` (and thus may operate outside of Workflow use).
-A batch may have several strictly ranked Recruiters (only one Recruiter of a certain `rank`, starting by 1 and increasing, is allowed per `batch`, creating a new Recruiter for an already existing `rank` for a certain `batch` is the same as updating the old Recruiter if one existed before).

-Each Recruiter has some triggering parameters:

-- `minimum_tasks` : a minimal pending task number (which default to 0, trigger as soon as one pending task is there),
-- `maximum_workers` : a maximum number of workers which is reached for this batch will untrigger the Recruiter.

-Recruiters are listed sorted by their rank and apply one after the other if their triggering conditions are met.
-Thus the higher the rank, the more likely the `maximum_workers` condition is met.

-When the Recruiter triggers it applies recruitment criteria:

-- `worker_flavor` : (mandatory) flavor of Worker to recruit,
-- `worker_provider`, `worker_region`: (optional) both are needed for deploy to occur, otherwise this is a "recycle only" recruiter.
-Note that setting both parameters will not prevent recycling, but make it considerably unlikely as if a recyclable worker is not immediately available a new deploy will occur,
-- `tasks_per_worker`: (mandatory) dividing the pending task number by this figure will set the need number of worker (up to `maximum_workers`),
-- `worker_concurrency`,`worker_prefetch`: this are settings for newly recruited workers (deployed or recycled).
-Contrarily to what happens with the workflow high level system, here `worker_concurrency` is not taken into account to estimate the number of needed workers, only `tasks_per_worker` is used.

-Recruiters maybe manually created by `scitq.lib.Server().recruiter_create()` call.

-Recruiters are linked to batch, deleting the batch will delete all its Recruiters.

-Worker restitution upon idleness occurs independantly of Recruiters, Recruiters just add or update Workers.

 ## Workflow extra methods